SystemsApproach/private5g/cloud.rst

 doing so likely precludes a multi-site deployment.

-As a final example, while we describe each ACE cluster as starting with bare-metal (with AMP responsible for booting the hardware into a state that is ready to host Kubernetes workloads), an alternative is to start with an edge deployment that is managed by one of the hyperscalers as an extension of their datacenters.
+As a final example, while we describe each ACE cluster as starting with bare-metal (with AMP responsible for provisioning the hardware so it is ready to host Kubernetes workloads), an alternative is to start with an edge deployment that is managed by one of the hyperscalers as an extension of their datacenters.
 Google’s Anthos, Microsoft’s Azure Arc, and Amazon’s ECS-Anywhere are examples of such edge cloud products.
-In this scenario, AMP still manages the SD-Core and SD-RAN applications, but not the underlying platform (which may include an alternative SD-Fabric).
+In this scenario, AMP still manages the SD-Core and SD-RAN applications, but not the underlying platform (which may or may not support and SDN-based switching fabric).

 6.3 Cloud Management Platform